Welcome to Year 3

 Reading books need to be handed in on Monday morning and remember to change your book any morning so that you can achieve your goal of 20 times each month.

-Weekly spellings will be given out on Mondays.
-Your child will be tested on a selection of these the following Friday.
+Weekly spellings will be given out on Wednesday.
+Your child will be tested on a selection of these the following Wednesday.
 Also during the week, your child will be focusing on these spellings during handwriting lessons.
 Please support your child at home by helping your child learn their weekly spellings.

 We are continuing with our approach to homework this year and in addition to their reading book, spelling and maths homework, children can also choose to complete homework projects based upon our topic.
 The projects are designed to cover a range of areas to suit every child.
 Remember that you can work with your child on homework and it’s a fun activity to do with your child.